Drywall

 Patching a hole in Drywall with a "Blowout Patch"

-This is a extremely simple method of repairing holes in drywall without having to buy one of the expensive, cheesy drywall patch kits.
-And those mesh/metal drywall patches usually come out looking very amateurish.
+A "Blowout Patch" or "California Drywall Patch" is an extremely simple method of repairing holes in drywall without having to buy one of the expensive, cheesy drywall patch kits.
+And those mesh/metal drywall patch usually come out looking very amateurish.
 If done right this method will typically come out much smoother looking.

 What you will need: